akun/PyHackerNews/README.rst

 Manual Install
 --------------

-for example in Ubuntu 14.04 + MySQL + uWSGI + Nginx
+It requires Python 2.7, for example in Ubuntu 14.04 + MySQL + uWSGI + Nginx

 Prepare
 ~~~~~~~